dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 The students who succeed don't just check boxes from the AAMC guide.
 They don't just match their stats to schools.
 They understand the hidden curriculum—the strategic layer that turns qualified applicants into admitted students.

-Remember: 50% of applicants fail not because they aren't good enough, but because they don't understand the game they're playing.
+Remember: 50% of pre-med applicants fail not because they aren't good enough, but because they don't understand the game they're playing.
 You now have the complete playbook:
 - Official requirements (AAMC)
 - Competitive positioning (Whitecoat)
 - Strategic execution (These Insights)